informalsystems/hermes/docs/spec/relayer/tla/README.md

 >  The connection handshake cannot be man-in-the-middled by another blockchain's IBC handler.

-## Invariants TODO: Find a place for this section

-To check invariants with [Apalache](https://github.com/informalsystems/apalache/), we introduce a history variable, which keeps track of the state of the connections and channels.
-We define the invariant **IBCInv**, which states that once a connection or channel end reaches a certain state, it does not go back to the previous state.

-For example, if the connection end on `ChainA` has reached state `OPEN`, it never goes back to the state `UNINIT`.
+The scenario is not clear, so we did not formalize it.

 ## Using the Model

 ### Constants

-The module `ICS18Environment.tla` is parameterized by the constants:
+The module `IBCCore.tla` is parameterized by the constants:
  - `ClientDatagramsRelayer_i`, for `i in {1, 2}`, a Boolean flag defining if `Relayer_i` creates client datagrams,
  - `ConnectionDatagramsRelayer_i`, for `i in {1, 2}`, a Boolean flag defining if `Relayer_i` creates connection datagrams,
  - `ChannelDatagramsRelayer_i`, for `i in {1, 2}`, a Boolean flag defining if `Relayer_i` creates channel datagrams,